Membership Geeks

 Explore your migration options

-Migrating data means taking the information in one database (your current membership platform) and moving it to another database (your new membership platform).
+Migrating data means taking the information in one database (current platform) and moving it to another database (new platform).

 Make sure you explore your data migration options so you know where you stand.